freshstrangemusic/patisserie/README.md

           The language for the paste.

           If not provided, patisserie will attempt to guess based on the file extension.
-You can use the special value "autodetect" to have pastery detect the language.
+You can use the special value "autodetect" to have Pastery detect the language.

   -t, --title <TITLE>
           The title of the paste.

           If not provided, the name of the file will be used instead.

+      --max-views <MAX_VIEWS>
+          The number of times the paste can be viewed before expiring.

+          If not provided, the paste will not have view-based expiration.

 Options:
       --api-key <API_KEY>